HKPSolutions/backend-docs/docs/team/dev_workflow_notes.md

     # }
     ```

+6. Add the actual business logic and develop your APIs.

+7. Test your APIs with `serverless invoke local` to catch any syntax and/or webpack errors that might cause fail deployment with SEED.

+8. After you successfully deploy your service with SEED, go to AWS console -> API gateway to find the URL of your build.
+Test it with Postman.

 ## Testing
 [Examples of mock.json for serverless invoke local](https://serverless-stack.com/chapters/invoke-lambda-functions-locally.html)

 ## Useful Git commands
 1. stash local changes when you want to checkout to other branch, but don't want to commit these changes.